scottstanfield/ryanloney.github.io/resume.md

 Corporate Experience
 --------------------

-Since 2005
+2005-2014
-:   **Remote Technical Support for [Green Valley Tractor][1]**
+:   **Director of IT for [Green Valley Tractor][1]**
     (Suisun Valley, California)

-    * Managing phone and computer network, software and hardware
+    * Managed phone and computer network, software and hardware
-    * Troubleshooting and support for clients and supplier software providers
-    * Help with accounting reports, database management and data analysis
+    * Exported accounting reports, inventory reports, and sales reports for data analysis
-    * Configure Google AdWords advertising program and update company website
-    * Setup AWS instance to run Windows 2012 on EC2
+    * Implemented Google AdWords, moved website supplier-hosted service to eliminate cost of maintenence and hosting
+    * Replaced legacy Windows Server to AWS EC2 to host existing inventory management, CRM, and invoicing software off-site
+    * Transitioned copper PRIs and T1 data to dedicated 20Mbps dedicated bandwidth over fixed wireless, saving $10-$15k per year
+    * Upgraded email services to Microsoft Office 365
-    * IP survallience cameras
+    * Installed property-wide 720p IP survallience cameras with remote access and monitoring

 Since 2014
 :   **Director of Advanced IP Services for [Valley Internet][2]**
-    (Napa County, California).

-    Data mining on "various" sources to forecast passenger demands over airline networks.
+    (Napa, CA).

+    * Manage relationships with over 300 business accounts, open new accounts
+    * Coordinate special projects, design advanced IP networks with enterprise WiFi, IP security cameras, VoIP, remote monitoring, and more.
+    * Survey complex locations to establish 900MHz, 2GHz, 5GHz, 3.65GHz, and
+    24GHz microwave data links
+    * Field experience with optical fiber, 2GHz-24GHz wireless, VoIP/SIP,

 2013
-:   **Regional Directory for [Gay & Lesbian Victory Fund and Institute][3]**
+:   **Regional Director for [Gay & Lesbian Victory Fund and Institute][3]**
     (Washington, D.C.)

-    * Secured event sponsorships from major corporate sponsors: Wells Fargo, Southwest Airlines, Comcast, DOW Chemical, AT&T
+    * Secured corporate event sponsors including: AT&T, Bank of America, Southwest, & Wells Fargo
-    * Raised more than $850,000 from more than 2,500 donors
+    * Raised more than $850,000 from more than 2,500 donors in the South
-    * Hosted fundraising receptions in GA, NC, TN and TX
+    * Organized and executed fundraising receptions in GA, NC, TN and TX
-    * Advised LGBT candidates for political office
+    * Directly advised LGBT political candidates on fundraising, 65% win rate

 2012
 :   **Finance Director for [Julia Brownley for Congress